5 Fun Things to Do in Tulsa Outdoors for Couples

 Tulsa River Parks Trail is entirely free to use with plenty of free parking!

 Check out the Tulsa River Parks website for maps and to plan your next adventure.
-It makes for the perfect afternoon or morning couple’s outdoor outing.
+It makes for the perfect afternoon or morning outdoor outing.

 If you have kids or are a big kid yourself, you have to check it out.

-Gathering Place will transport you to another world.
+This park will transport you to another world.
 You will forget you are in a city around every corner explored.
 It is a must-see!

-We love the incredible wood-working inside the buildings, grabbing a coffee at the little coffee shop, watching the koi fish in the ponds, and enjoying the fountains.
+We love exploring the incredible wood-working inside of the buildings, grabbing a coffee at the little coffee shop, watching the koi fish in the ponds, walking around, and enjoying the fountains.